Southern Chocolate Cobbler

 Scoop warm portions into bowls, ensuring each serving contains both cake-like topping and generous amount of chocolate sauce.
 Top with vanilla ice cream whose coldness and creaminess creates perfect contrast against the warm, intense chocolate.

-Southern Chocolate Cobbler Recipe Pin it
+Southern Chocolate Cobbler Recipe Save

 Southern Chocolate Cobbler Recipe | kitchenscroll.com